Boilermaker Special: Operation and maintenance

-Although it is owned by Purdue University and the State of Indiana, the Boilermaker Special has been operated, maintained, and funded by the men and women of the Purdue Reamer Club since the mascot's introduction in 1940.
+Although it is owned by Purdue University and the State of Indiana, the Boilermaker Special has been operated, maintained, and funded by the members of the Purdue Reamer Club since the mascot's introduction in 1940.
 The club's membership consists entirely of independent Purdue students (those who are not members of a social fraternity or sorority) who represent a wide cross-section of the student body.
 Within the Reamer Club, a Boilermaker Special Chairperson and a separate X-tra Special Chairperson are elected each semester to oversee the operation and maintenance of the mascots.
-Only men and women of the Reamer Club may serve as Pilots (engineers) or Co-pilots for the mascots after passing a rigorous training period.
+Only men and women of the Reamer Club may serve as Pilots (engineers) or Co-pilots (firemen) for the mascots after passing a rigorous training period.
 The Boilermaker Special is frequently seen around the main campus, at athletic contests, and at local community events where it is used to promote the university.
 From May through August, it can also be seen around the state of Indiana in various parades and festivals.
 It spreads school spirit by blowing its train whistle and horn.
 It also has an external sound system that plays family-friendly music.
 The members of the Purdue Reamer Club travel with the train to nearly every football game, including bowl games.
 During the football season, caps bearing the logos of defeated opponents are attached to the Boilermaker Special's cow-catcher.